Parent page: Workspace Projects

 The Design view utilizes Altium's Web Viewer functionality to provide detailed review access the project's source schematic and PCB documents.
 Shown here is a schematic – hover over the image to see the PCB.

 Based on an advanced web graphics engine and interface – Altium's Web Viewer – you are provided with all the features needed to locate and visually inspect the design and its objects.
 The view also includes fully rendered 2D and 3D PCB layout views, object search and select capabilities, and tree-based design document navigation.
 Its additional information pane provides an interface to the active Comments system – which dynamically interacts with the design space – and a comprehensive properties listing for any selected design object.
-Support is also provided for downloading a Zip archive containing a snapshot of the WIP design project, and for generating and downloading Zip archives of a PDF of the schematic prints and the PCB in STEP format.

 The Supply view allows you to interactively examine work-in-progress (WIP) BOM data extracted from the design documents.
 The main grid lists all unique BOM parts () and their main parameters.
 Select a BOM part entry to view its symbol, footprint and associated properties in the right-hand pane.